mbreughe/CarND-TraficSign-P2/writeup.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 Contrary to the suggestion, I did not convert to grayscale.
 I believe the color channels contain valuable information.
-The European traffic sign system choose color next to using shapes to classify road signs.
+The European traffic sign system chose color next to using shapes to classify road signs.
 Since the goal of our neural network is to classify as well, my intuition is to use this extra information.
 Note: I did try grayscale in one of the initial attempts.

 The only preprocessing I did was to normalize the image data.
 Various sources prove that data with zero mean is easier to handle.

 I thought about augmenting existing images by rotating, adding noise, etc. I did not go this route as my prediction accuracy was already acceptable and augmenting it would distract me for several additional hours.
-If I were to do it, I would focus on signs we don't have a lot of examples for.
+If I were to do it, I would focus on signs we have very few examples for, as well as speed limit signs: there are several speed limit signs that get classified for the wrong speed amount, which could imply that we are not capturing the subtle differneces of the digits.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.